Split Old Town Guide: 20 Best Things to Do in Diocletian’s Palace & Beyond

 Just off of the Peristyle you’ll find the Cathedral of St. Domnius (Sveti Duje).
 This is the oldest still standing Catholic cathedral in the world and it was built on Emperor Diocletian’s mausoleum from the end of the 3rd century.

-While it’s history and architecture of Split cathedral are certainly impressive, the best part is the view from the bell tower (57m).
-Trust me, it’s totally worth the roughly 200 steps!
+While the history and architecture of Split cathedral are certainly impressive, in my opinion the best part is the view from the bell tower.
+Trust me, it’s totally worth the roughly 200 steps at the views from rougly 57 meters are just as breathtaking as the climb.

 Location: Saint Domnius Bell Tower